 Today is exam results day, so it seems like everything I’ve ever written about the CFA Level 1 exam is being reread by random strangers.
 Lucky me.
 I actually passed the CFA Level 1 exam, but most definitely not on my first attempt.
 I made a blog post about it, it is probably more relevant than this five year old post.

-I’ve also written a lot of postings trying to help others pass the CFA Level 1 exam including giving away my personal study materials.
-Try these links:
+I’ve also written a lot of posts trying to help others pass the CFA Level 1 exam including giving away my personal study materials.
+I don’t recommend blogging about your experience as a CFA candidate but since I did you might want to try these links:

 - Free CFA Study Materials